stahir131/SC900-Notes/README.md

   - Exports risk detection data to 3rd-party utilities for further analysis.
   - A user risk represents the probability that a given identity or account is compromised.<br />

-Workload identity: is an identity that allows an application or service principal access to resources.
+**Workload identity**: is an identity that allows an application or service principal access to resources.
 - Can’t perform multifactor authentication.
 - Often have no formal lifecycle process.
 - Need to store their credentials or secrets somewhere.